VanshBhardwaj24/Log-anamoly-detection/README.md

 │
 ├── notebooks/
 │   └── exploratory_analysis.ipynb
-│   └── time_series_anomaly_detection.ipynb  <-- NEW
+│   └── time_series_anomaly_detection.ipynb  # NEW
-🔍 Evaluation
+📊 Results
-For LSTM: Accuracy, Precision, Recall, F1.
+LSTM: Accuracy, Precision, Recall, and F1-score metrics reflect how well the model detects anomalous log sequences.

-For Time Series: Mean Absolute Error (MAE), Anomaly precision (how well time-based anomalies match real-world issues).
+Time Series: Anomalies are detected based on deviations in event frequency using residual analysis and statistical thresholds (e.g., Z-score or confidence intervals).

+🤝 Contributing
+Contributions are welcome!
+Feel free to fork this repo, improve it, and submit a pull request.

+📄 License
+This project is licensed under the MIT License.